gusreid/gus-reid/content/articles/the myth of instant enlightenment.md

 - **focusing** on my direct experience,
 - **open** to seeing something I wasn’t already seeing (not-knowing),
 - in a state of **questioning**

 (take note of those four words in bold - they are not arbitrary)

 What I’ve come to see is that these four components are what make up contemplation, and in an attitude of contemplation the truth reveals itself directly.

-My peak experiences into openness were only mind-blowing from a closed state - what I’ve come to understand as a *narrow focus* - One that is fixated on the objective world.
+My peak experiences into openness were only mind-blowing from a closed state - what I’ve come to understand as a *narrow focus* - a way of focusing that is fixated on the objective world.

 Over time I have learned to train the opposite - *Open-focus* - and to be able to be flexible in how I transition between these two types of focus.